jundalisay/superb/content/en/social/economics/principles/part-2/chapter-01.md

 # date: 2022-01-03
 date: 2022-01-31
 image: "/graphics/econ/law2.jpg"
 description: "The Second Law states that real value emerges from nominal value and is maximized by following one's true interests or true nature or dharma.
-Unlike Economics which imposes the interests of others, Pantrynomics encourages everyone to know true interest or purpose of their lives that has value to society"
+Unlike Economics which imposes the interests of others, Superphysics encourages everyone to know true interest or purpose of their lives that has value to society"
 author: Dalisay
 aliases:
   /pantrynomics/second-law